 that many of our cases receive reductions through court ordered decisions despite being denied by ARC.

-In addition to arguing value at SCAR hearings, we also challenge a unilateral and arbitrary level of assessment (LOA) set by Nassau County.
+In addition to arguing value at SCAR hearings, we also challenge a statistically inaccurate level of assessment (LOA) set by Nassau County.

-20% as a result of the County’s inaccurate LOA.
-Similarly, homeowners have heard considerable fan-fare regarding the 6% cap on assessments, but are unaware that this may have a discriminatory effect on many properties, and that Nassau County may use the 6% cap to manipulate the LOA in its favor.
+20% as a result of the County’s statistically inaccurate LOA.
+Similarly, homeowners have heard considerable fan-fare regarding the 6% cap on assessments, but are unaware that this is not a cap on overall tax liability and that you may see more than a 6% increase in your taxes if you are not able to reduce your assessment.
+This is because there is no limit on tax rate increases.

 Please click here for a more detailed explanation of the effect of the LOA, under-assessing, and time-trending.
 We want you to understand.